ChaokunHong/MetaScreener/README.md

 # --- Log Level (Optional) ---
 # LOGLEVEL=DEBUG  # More detailed logs (default is INFO)
+### Language Support
+MetaScreener supports English and Chinese user interfaces.
+Use the dropdown in the navigation bar to switch languages.
+Translations are stored in the `translations/` directory and managed with Flask-Babel.

 ```

 ## 📘 Usage Guide